opendilab/DI-engine-docs/source/hands_on/wqmix.rst

 Overview
 ---------
 WQMIX was first proposed in `Weighted QMIX: Expanding Monotonic Value Function Factorisation for Deep Multi-Agent Reinforcement Learning <https://arxiv.org/abs/2006.10800>`_.
-Their focus of study is the unique properties of the particular function space represented by monotonic structure of Q functions in Qmix, and the tradeoffs in representation quality across different joint actions induced by projection into that space.
+Their focus of study is the unique properties of the particular function space represented by monotonic structure of Q functions in QMIX, and the tradeoffs in representation quality across different joint actions induced by projection into that space.
 They show that the projection in QMIX can fail to recover the optimal policy, which primarily stems from the equal weighting placed on each joint action.
 WQMIX rectify this by introducing a weighting into the projection, in order to place more importance on the better joint actions.

 WQMIX propose two weighting schemes and prove that they recover the correct maximal action for any joint action Q-values.

-WQMIX introduce two scalable versions, Centrally-Weighted (CW) QMIX and Optimistically-Weighted (OW) QMIX and demonstrate improved performance on both predator-prey and challenging multi-agent StarCraft benchmark tasks.
+WQMIX introduce two scalable versions:
+Centrally-Weighted (CW) QMIX and Optimistically-Weighted (OW) QMIX and demonstrate improved performance on both predator-prey and challenging multi-agent StarCraft benchmark tasks.

 Quick Facts
 -------------
-1. WQMIX is an **off-policy model-free value-based multi-agent** RL algorithm using the paradigm of **centralized training with decentralized execution**. and only support **discrete** action spaces.
+1. WQMIX is an **off-policy model-free value-based multi-agent** RL algorithm using the paradigm of **centralized training with decentralized execution**.
+   And only support **discrete** action spaces.

 2. WQMIX considers a **partially observable** scenario in which each agent only obtains individual observations.

 3. WQMIX accepts **DRQN** as individual value network.

-4. WQMIX represents the joint value function using an architecture consisting of agent networks, a **mixing network**.
+4. WQMIX represents the joint value function using an architecture consisting of agent networks and a **mixing network**.
    The mixing network is a feed-forward neural network that takes the agent network outputs as input and mixes them monotonically, producing joint action values.

 Key Equations or Key Graphs